 31 ORAL INTERPRETATION OF LITERATURE The basic principles and techniques of oral interpretation of literature.
 Emphasis is placed on the analysis and appreciation of poetry, prose and drama through the development of ability in communicating the logical, emotional and aesthetic values of literature to an audience.
-Prerequisite: 1 or permission of instructor.
 Three hours.
 I, II.
-Mr. Falls, Miss Luse, and Mr. Vanderslice.
+Mr. Falls, Miss Luse, and Mr. Feidner.

 41 ACTING A beginning course in the fundamentals of acting, including improvisation, character analysis, and styles of acting.
 Performance in short classroom acting projects is required through the semester.
-Prerequisite: 1 or permission of the instructor.
+Prerequisite: sophomore standing.
 Three hours.
 I, II.
 Mr. Falls.

 71 VOICE SCIENCE The physical, anatomical, physiological, and phonetic factors of speech.
 Prerequisite: 1; sophomore standing.
 Three hours.
 I. Miss Luse.
-(Offered in alternate years, 1958-59.)
+(Offered in alternate years, 1960-61.)